Follow TV Tropes

 • "The Hansel & Gretel Case" is a take-off on Hansel and Gretel.
 The little boy and girl seen are expies rather then the actual characters, though.

-• "How Now, Cinderella" sees Winnie substituting for the title character's fairy godmother.
+• "How Now, Cinderella" sees Winnie substituting for the title character's fairy godmother (even though, by her own admission in an earlier episode, she dropped out of fairy godmother school).

 • "Good Red Riding Hood" places Winnie smack in the middle of Little Red Riding Hood.
 Here, she warns the title character about the wolf's presence, then later poses as Granny while besting the wolf with magic spells and broom whacks.

 • "Wolfcraft Vs. Witchcraft" is a riff on The Three Little Pigs.
 Here Winnie uses her powers to provide protection for the three pigs.
-She manages to thwart the Big Bad Wolf by giving him conjuring powers (which he fouls up badly), then earns the wolf's gratitude when she shows him how to use them properly.
+She manages to thwart the Big Bad Wolf until he gets so desparate he tries to become a witch himself — which he fouls up badly, eventually turning himself into a frog — then earns the wolf's gratitude when she changes him back to his proper self.
 The wolf is so thankful that he becomes the Big Good Wolf.

 • "Ugly Duckling Trouble" has the witch interacting with the title character, who she saves from jumping off a cliff.
 At the bird's request, she turns him into various other animals — but after he runs into all kinds of trouble after being transformed, the duck has Winnie return him to his original form.
 He is most grateful for the lesson learned.